Before trilogy

-The films were distributed by Sony Pictures (under their Columbia and Classics labels for the first and third films) and Warner Bros.
-Pictures (under its Independent label for the second only), while all three were produced by Castle Rock Entertainment; Before Midnight was also produced by Venture Forth and Linklater's production company, Detour Filmproduction.
-Set and filmed in nine year intervals, the films chronicle the romantic relationship between Jesse (Hawke) and Céline (Delpy) at three periods of their lives; the characters also make cameo appearances in Linklater's animated anthology film Waking Life (2001).
-The Before trilogy is followed by a brief documentary titled After Before which unravels the making of Before Midnight.
+Set and filmed at nine-year intervals, the films chronicle the romantic relationship between Jesse (Hawke) and Céline (Delpy) at three periods of their lives.
+The characters also make cameo appearances in Linklater's animated anthology film Waking Life (2001).
+The making of Before Midnight is chronicled in a 31-minute documentary titled After Before, which was filmed on set.

 The films are considered minimal, consisting mostly of monologues and casual conversation with extended dialogue between the characters.
 Contrasting ideas and perspectives on life and love are detailed, with the series referencing time, self-discovery, age, loss, and parentage; it is considered an exploration of postmodern romance.

 The Before trilogy received widespread critical acclaim, nominated for two Academy Awards, two Writers Guild of America Awards, and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for Delpy for Before Midnight.
 The series is also a commercial success, grossing $61.5 million worldwide against a combined budget of $7.5 million.

-Although discussed by the filmmakers and widely rumored, a fourth film is not in development.
+Although discussed by the filmmakers and widely rumored, a fourth film was not in development as of June 2024.

+The films were distributed by Columbia Pictures for the first film, Warner Independent Pictures for the second film and Sony Pictures Classics for the third film, while all three were produced by Castle Rock Entertainment; with Before Midnight also being produced by Venture Forth and Linklater's production company, Detour Filmproduction.

 Films

 Before Sunrise

-Before Sunrise is set in a single night in Vienna as Jesse, an American student traveling Europe, and Céline, a French student visiting relatives, meet on a Eurail train to Paris.
+Before Sunrise is set in a single night in Vienna as Jesse, an American student traveling through Europe, and Céline, a French student visiting relatives, meet on a Eurail train to Paris.
 They wander the streets of Vienna and fall in love, but they go their separate ways and agree to meet again in the future.